boyter/boyter.org/content/posts/boilerplate-tax-ranking-popular-languages-by-density.md

 400 million lines of code ought to be enough for any sort of comparison!

 My first query was to find out what is the uniqueness percentage across all languages.
+Uniqueness being take all the lines in a file, throw away anything thats a duplicate with the sum that remains being the unique count.

 ```
 sqlite> SELECT